Insights from the Inverse: Reconstructing LLM Training Goals Through Inverse Reinforcement Learning: Methodology

+\textbf{Extracting Ground Truth $R^{*}$.} An effective reward function is fundamental to the RLHF methodology, acting as an automated substitute for human input.
+We assume the true reward function $R^*$ is unknown at training time, as is the case in most practical scenarios, but can be parameterised by the function $f_{\theta}: \mathcal{O} \rightarrow \mathbb{R}$, where $\mathcal{O}$ is the space of text outputs.
+That is, $R^*$ can distinguish between toxic and non-toxic comments (0 = non-toxic, 1 = toxic).
+Formally, the reward function is: $R^{*}(o)= -f_\theta(o)$, where $o \in \mathcal{O}$.
+This ensures that outputs classified as less toxic receive higher rewards during RLHF.

-\paragraph{Fine-tuning LLMs with $R^*$ as reward signal.} We employ RLHF and use the groundtruth reward model, $R^*$, to fine-tune Pythia language models (70M and 410M parameters) for toxicity reduction.
-Our custom reward function encouraged the model to generate content less toxic than the original while maintaining relevance to the prompt.
-The training process involved iterative sampling of prompts, generating responses, and updating the model parameters to maximize expected rewards.
+\textbf{Fine-Tuning LLMs with RLHF Using $R^*$.} Given an LLM $\pi_\phi$ we finetune the model using RLHF for toxicity reduction.
+The objective is to maximize the expected reward provided by $R^*$.
+Our custom reward function encourages the model to generate content less toxic than the original while maintaining relevance to the prompt.
+The training process involves iterative sampling of prompts, generating responses, and updating the model parameters to maximize expected rewards.
+Specifically, given a prompt $p \in \mathcal{P}$, the model samples an output $o \sim \pi_{\phi}(\cdot|p)$ and updates $\pi_{\phi}$ to maximize $\mathbb{E}_{o \sim \pi_{\phi}(\cdot|p)}[R^{*}(o)]$ via proximal policy optimization (PPO) \citep{schulman2017proximalpolicyoptimizationalgorithms}.
+This yields an RLHF policy $\pi_{\text{E}}$ that prefers non-toxic completions while retaining relevance to the prompt.
+While we expect $\pi_{\text{E}}$ to overfit due to dataset size and model scale, this controlled setting facilitates our primary goal of testing reward recoverability using IRL.

-Given the relatively small size of the language models and limited scope of the dataset we expect over-fitting and a degrading of the model’s performance.
-However, we do not expect this to be a problem for the purposes of our experiment which is concerned with trying to recover this reward function from the model’s later behaviour.

-\textbf{Using Max-Margin IRL to approximate $\hat{R}$.} We use a max-margin IRL approach to extract the reward model from RLHF-trained language models.
-This method aims to learn a reward function that maximizes the margin between rewards assigned to outputs from non-toxic (RLHF) and toxic (non-RLHF) policies.
-The process began by generating paired samples from toxic and non-toxic models using prompts from our Jigsaw-2000 dataset.
-We initialized the reward model using the architecture of the base language model, adding a linear layer to map the hidden state to a scalar reward.
-Our max-margin IRL algorithm iteratively refined the reward model using the following loss function:

-where $x$ represents the difference between rewards assigned to non-toxic and toxic outputs.
-This asymmetric penalty encourages the model to be more sensitive to potentially toxic content.

-During each training iteration, the reward model computed rewards for both toxic and non-toxic samples.
-The loss was then calculated, backpropagated through the model, and used to update parameters via the Adam optimizer.
-A full description of our adapted IRL algorithm for LLMs is formulated in Algorithm \ref{alg:LLM_IRL}.